harsh16629/Just-News/README.md

 # Just-News
-A news web application that displays news in different categories
+A News web application that displays news in different categories *READ CAREFULLY*
+Please create an " assets " folder and put the logo image inside it before executing the project files.